SukramJ/custom_homematic/README.md

 - Homegear
 - Home Assistant OS / Supervised with a suitable add-on + communication device

-Due to a bug in previous version of the CCU2 / CCU3, this integration requires at least the following version for usage with homematic IP devices:
+Due to a bug in previous versions of the CCU2 / CCU3, this integration requires at least the following version for usage with Homematic IP devices:

 - CCU2: 2.53.27
 - CCU3: 3.53.26